Swanfield/chambermanual/pages/theme/theme_index.md

 #### Subsequent Work Flow

 When more than two people are working on the same repository then, *before they start editing*, they download any changes that have been made since the last time the worked on the repository (**pull**).
 They can then **edit**, **commit**, and **push** their changes.

-Doing a pull before doing anything else is very good practice and keeps life simple.
+- Doing a pull before doing anything else is very good practice and keeps life simple.

+#### Simultaneous Editing

 If you have made changes, and someone else has made changes at the same time, then Git allows you to merge them together easily.
-Merging, however, is beyond the scope of this document as it should rarely be an issue for a simple repository like this one.
+Merging, however, is beyond the scope of this document as it should rarely be an issue for a simple repository, with few contributors, like this one.

 ### Download this Repository

-You will need to download this repository from GitHub.
+You will need to download [this repository](https://github.com/Swanfield/manuals) from GitHub.

 1. If you haven't already, navigate to the parent folder of the git folder you created earlier (~/documents/ i.e. C:\Users\UserName\Documents\).
 1. Right-click the git folder and select "Git Bash here"